Do I need to spend time learning WordPress when I can create a website using Wix in lesser time?

 Creating a blog post with Wix is quite convenient as it provides a user-friendly interface.
 You can utilize the blog app to add blog posts with your mobile and also add contributing authors to your blog posts.

-Wix has built-in media that you can add to your post by using its simple drag and drop features.
+It has built-in media that you can add to your Wix blog post by using its simple drag and drop features.

 Unfortunately, Wix doesn’t provide tremendous commenting functionality, and you’ll probably need to use Facebook comments.